 Today (the 24th term of office, 2016-2020), the position of the Dean is held by Prof. Maciej Misiołek, MD PhD., and the Vice-Deans are Alicja Grzanka, MD PhD, Prof. Sławomir Kasperczyk, MD PhD and Prof. Jacek Kasperski, MD PhD.

-The School of Medicine with the Division of Dentistry in Zabrze offers undergraduate programmes for English speaking students at the faculty of medical dentistry.
+The Faculty of Medical Sciences in Zabrze offers undergraduate programmes for English speaking students at the faculty of medical dentistry.
 The studies comprise 10 semesters and include theoretical, pre-clinical and clinical courses.
 The syllabus includes also a summer holiday internship.
 The programme has been designed to meet all the valid teaching standards.
 A student is awarded the professional title of a dentist.

-The School of Medicine with the Division of Dentistry in Zabrze offers undergraduate programmes to Polish speaking students at the faculties of medicine, dentistry and medical rescue.
+The Faculty of Medical Sciences in Zabrze offers undergraduate programmes to Polish speaking students at the faculties of medicine, dentistry and medical rescue.

-In the academic year 2017/2018 the School of Medicine with the Division of Dentistry in Zabrze is attended by 2 257 students, including 1 446 students of medicine, 693 students of dentistry and 118 students of medical rescue.
+In the academic year 2018/2019 the Faculty of Medical Sciences in Zabrze is attended by almost 2 400 students, including 1 497 students of medicine, 700 students of dentistry and 133 students of medical rescue.

 The faculties of medicine and dentistry have been accredited by Polish Accreditation Committee (Resolution No. 414/2017 of the 7th September, 2017 and Resolution No. 415/2017 of the 7th September, 2017).